data-catering/data-caterer-docs/docs/setup/foreign-key.md

           - "postgres.transactions.account_id"
     ```

-## Multiple columns
+## Multiple fields

-You may have a scenario where multiple columns need to be aligned.
+You may have a scenario where multiple fields need to be aligned.
 From the same example, we want `account_id`
 and `name` from `accounts` to match with `account_id` and `full_name` to match in `transactions` respectively.

 === "Java"